Chart Color Schemes

 The Ponds features high concentrations of family households, with a higher-than-average median household size

-Family households account for 92.3% of all households, including 69.9% couples with children, 14.8% couples without children, and 7.2% single parent families.
-Non-family households constitute the remaining 7.7%, with lone person households at 6.6% and group households comprising 1.2% of the total.
-The median household size is 3.5 people, which is larger than the Greater Sydney average of 3.3.
+Family households constitute 92.3% of all households, including 69.9% couples with children, 14.8% couples without children, and 7.2% single parent families.
+Non-family households comprise the remaining 7.7%, with lone person households at 6.6% and group households making up 1.2%.
+The median household size is 3.5 people, larger than the Greater Sydney average of 3.3.

 Frequently Asked Questions - Households